ppy/osu-wiki/wiki/History_of_osu!/2014/en.md

 ## March

-As skinning elements expanded, the element, `playfield.jpg` was removed in it's line of duty and replaced with a new generic one that was unskinnable. `playfield.jpg` was an element that allowed you to use any image as the default background of a beatmap, if one isn't supplied.
+As skinning elements expanded, the element, `playfield.jpg` was removed in it's line of duty and replaced with a new generic one that is unskinnable. `playfield.jpg` was an element that allowed you to use any image as the default background of a beatmap, if one isn't supplied.

 ![](img/2014-03_01.jpg "playfield.jpg was no more")